leungwai/JPM_SMM4H_1b_LW/README.md

 The model ensembling code is adapted from \(Jayanthi and Gupta, 2021\) method of model ensembling.
 Various methods of ensembling were experimented, including majority-vote, weighted and unweighted.
 Ultimately, a majority ensemble of RoBERTa<sub>LARGE</sub> models were used.

+Unlike classification tasks, post-process was required for span detection to convert predicted tokens to a predicted span string.

 ## Results
 **Overlapping Performance Metrics for Subtask 1b**
 | Task | F1-Score | Precision | Recall |